List Decoding Random Euclidean Codes and Infinite Constellations: Introduction

 For the quadratically constrained adversarial channel, it is known that if the transmission rate $ R $ is greater than $ \frac{1}{2}\log\frac{P}{N} $, then no coding scheme can achieve subexponential (in $ n $) list sizes.
 On the other hand, it is also known that random spherical codes of rate $ R<\frac{1}{2}\log\frac{P}{N} $ can achieve constant (in $ n $) list sizes.
 We can therefore call $ \frac{1}{2}\log\frac{P}{N} $ to be the \emph{list decoding capacity} of this channel.
 Once this is established, it is of interest to find the least possible list sizes that are achievable as a function of $ \delta \coloneqq \frac{1}{2}\log\frac{P}{N}-R $.
-In this paper, we will show that it suffices to only study spherical codes, where all codewords $ \vx $ have norm $ \Vert\vx \Vert = \sqrt{nP} $.
+We will show that in order to find the order-optimal list sizes as a function of the rate gap to capacity, it suffices to only study spherical codes, where all codewords $ \vx $ have norm $ \Vert\vx \Vert = \sqrt{nP} $.
 It is known that random spherical codes have list sizes upper bounded by $ \cO(\frac{1}{\delta}\log\frac{1}{\delta}) $.
 We show that ``typical'' random spherical codes have list sizes which grow as $ \Omega(1/\delta) $.
 In an attempt to devise more ``practical'' coding schemes that achieve the list decoding capacity, we look for structured codes that can guarantee small list sizes.
 Specifically, we investigate a class of nested lattice codes and find lower bounds on the list size.
-We show that random nested Construction-A lattices achieve list sizes $ 2^{\cO(\frac{1}{\delta}\log\frac{1}{\delta})} $.
+We show that random nested Construction-A lattices achieve list sizes $ 2^{\cO(\frac{1}{\delta}\log^2\frac{1}{\delta})} $.
 To the best of our knowledge, this is the first such result which shows that lattice codes can achieve constant list sizes.
 However, the list sizes are exponentially worse than the list sizes for random spherical codes.
 We conjecture that there exist lattice codes that achieve list sizes of $ \cO(\frac{1}{\delta}\log\frac{1}{\delta}) $ and provide some heuristic calculations which suggest this.